2001 A definite image of London that is as significant

 Its such a powerful monument which has found fame the world over, whether it be via movie or architectural interest.
 A major source of amazing infamy for Battersea was undoubtedly the publicity stunt photo session that put the building onto a record sleeve.
 Rock band Pink Floyd successfully made world headlines as they floated a helium filled Pig effigy between the chimneys.
 The Pig "escaped" causing maximum exposure for the escapade, thus ensuring everlasting notoriety for the Pig, Band, and our beloved Power Station.

-Construction of this gorgeous giant started in 1929, thanks to its celebrated designer Giles Scott, who gave us the Red Telephone Box, and the strangely familiar mammoth cathedral in Liverpool.
+Construction of this gorgeous giant started in 1929, thanks to its celebrated designer Giles Scott, who gave us the Red Telephone Box, and the strangely nice and familiar mammoth cathedral in dear old Liverpool.
 A steel framework supports a happy exhibition of novelty brickwork and ornamental chimney stacks.
 Inside, its inevitable that even the most techno-troubled rooms and workshops sport the polished detailed deco decor of the thrilling thirties.
 It's a surreal set straight from Metropolis.
 In league with the pulsating barrage of boilers and turbines in the main arena, Battersea generated electrical energy for the capital for over 40 years.

 The death of this working station came as early as the Eighties but this swift redundancy was not, despite a listing order, followed by any acts of loving perservation.
 As we have seen too often, the Power Station was sucked into the political predatory hell that delivers us the shameful sight we now behold.
 Many a money making scheme came and went, ultimately stripping out the main machinery of the main hall, including the roofing and windows.
 And as the petty business bitching ground to a halt in 1988, then so began the long term degradation of this once buzzing building, now overgrown and rotting, open to the elements, crumbling and battered.